Baker’s percentage, or baker’s percent, is a method of measuring the quantity of ingredients in a dough, relative to the amount of flour in the dough.

 I would be wary of any pizza recipe that is outside the 2% – 2.5% salt range.

-When it comes to yeast, the amount we use will affect the length of fermentation (proving time).
+The amount of yeast we use will directly impact the length of fermentation (proving time).
 For example, 2% yeast (dried yeast) will prove roughly twice as quickly as 1% yeast.
 Understanding this allows us to adjust the yeast depending on our desired length of fermentation.

 Generally, lower amounts of yeast produce a better dough.
 A longer fermentation improves the flavour and texture of the pizza crust.